upendradhamala/Weather-App1.0/README.md

 ### Final Step

 Move to root folder and run `npm run dev` command to run both backend and frontend concurrently.

+### See Live

+The deployed link is (https://glacial-castle-35211.herokuapp.com/) (https://glacial-castle-35211.herokuapp.com/)